oogalieboogalie/Vexv1/ROADMAP.md

      - Platform bindings (FS, GPU, system APIs).
    - Everything else lives in Vex.

-When you pick this back up, a good starting task is Step 2: simplify one part of `compiler.vex` (for example, the Env/map handling) into Core Vex style that the current interpreter could realistically learn to execute.*** End Patch``` 욞assistantเล็ต to=functions.apply_patch.Cursorsh_COMMENTARY  tabletop to=functions.apply_patch  SQL json-ignore-natural-language# reasoning  komplet  draft to=functions.apply_patch
+When you pick this back up, a good starting task is Step 2: simplify one part of `compiler.vex` (for example, the Env/map handling) into Core Vex style that the current interpreter could realistically learn to execute.